makerdao/mips/README.md

 ### Subproposals

-Subroposals are a common recurring process.
+Subproposals are a common recurring process.
 They are created and used as a means of proposing and enacting decisions nested within specific MIPs.

 Just like MIPs, subproposals are standardized documents subject to voting.
 Once approved, they trigger a concrete action or state such as onboarding specific collateral, offboarding a Core Unit Facilitator, modifying a budget, and so forth.